bretrobinson/mwdb/README.md

 DATABASE_URL -> either local or an Atlas string

-PORT -> default is 8000 iif not set
+PORT -> default is 8000 if not set